TIN093/DIT602, Period 1, 2018: Algorithms

 Notes and assignments (both possibly with own annotations).

 - Exam with solutions.

-Link to Period 4 and Previous Exams (Period 1)
+Link to the Spring Version and Some Previous Exams (Autumn)

 Numbers indicate the related book sections.
 (Note: Chapters have different

 numbers in some editions of the book.
 But it should be easy to recognize this

 and find the correct chapters by their titles.)
 Sections with the label "Problem" describe computational problems that will be discussed in the following lectures; the idea is that you should already become familiar with

 algorithms.
 Time complextiy and O-notation (2.1, 2.2, 2.4).